rahulgovind/neo/ARCHITECTURE.md

 5. **Version Control Integration**: Direct integration with Git for tracking changes

 ### Service Layer (src/neo/service/)

+The Service Layer provides persistent session management and a programming interface for Neo:

+**Service** (`src/neo/service/service.py`):

+- Provides the primary API for programmatic interaction with Neo
+- Exposes methods for session creation, retrieval and messaging
+- Manages messaging workflow for non-interactive components
+- Handles ephemeral and persistent session states
+- Abstracts the session management complexity for API consumers

+**SessionManager** (`src/neo/service/session_manager.py`):

+- Core implementation for session state management
+- Manages session creation, retrieval, and updates
+- Handles session persistence through the database layer
+- Tracks temporary and permanent sessions
+- Provides access to last active and recently created sessions
+- Implements session workspace configuration

+**Database** (`src/neo/service/database/`):

+- Implements SQLite-based persistence for sessions
+- Provides repositories for session data access
+- Manages database connections and schema
+- Implements data models for session state

+Key features:
+- Separation of API, business logic, and data access layers
+- Support for both temporary and persistent sessions
+- Workspace-aware session management
+- Unique session identification with names and IDs
+- Database-backed session persistence
+- Enables seamless interaction with both temporary and persistent sessions
+- Abstracts away implementation details for application integrations

+**SessionManager** (`src/neo/service/session_manager.py`):

+- Manages the lifecycle of sessions in the application
+- Provides session creation, retrieval and update operations
+- Handles persistence through the repository pattern
+- Tracks and manages temporary vs. permanent sessions
+- Maintains session state across application restarts

+**Database** (`src/neo/service/database/`):

+- Implements repository pattern for session persistence
+- Uses SQLite for efficient local data storage
+- Provides data models for session state
+- Manages connection pooling and database operations
+- Enables scalable, persistent session tracking

+The Service Layer is designed to support both CLI and potential web/API interfaces, providing a consistent programming model regardless of the interface being used.

+**Testing the Service Layer**:

+Testing the Service layer requires special considerations due to:
+- Global state in the NEO_HOME variable defined at import time
+- Database connections established when modules are imported
+- Session IDs based on timestamps with potential for conflicts in test suites

+We've implemented two testing strategies:
+- Traditional unit tests with setUp/tearDown for normal isolation
+- A standalone isolated script that guarantees complete isolation by setting environment variables before any imports

+Key insights for testing this layer:
+- NEO_HOME must be set before importing any Neo-related modules for true isolation
+- Each test should use a unique database file to avoid conflicts
+- The Service.list_sessions() method returns List[SessionInfo], which has been fixed to match its implementation
+- Comprehensive test coverage uses real (non-mocked) objects for higher fidelity

 The Service layer provides a higher-level API for session management and persistent storage: